Drolla/WavePlus_Bridge/README.md

 The second alert configuration uses multiple sources, trigger levels and mail destination addresses.
 It provides all necessary information to understand the configuration options:

 ```
+# Remove the following line (alerts:) if this example should be concatenated to
+# the previous one.
+alerts:
     -   # At least one source (device:sensors) has to be defined as trigger
         # source.
 The example shows the definition of multiple sources
         # (list form):